BradF-99/mangos-docker/README.md

 As above, the initial boot will take a while (even more so because Docker has to build the image) so enjoy your cup of tea / coffee and don't rush.

 ### Running the image stand-alone
 Alternatively if you don't wish to use Docker Compose the image can be run on it's own.
 Bear in mind you will need to run at least two instances (one for `realmd` and one for `mangosd`), and will have to mount the `etc/` and `data/` folders.
 Depending on how you set up your database (container or running on host / other machine) you'll need to modify the  `mangosd.conf` and `realmd.conf` files in `etc/`.
+You may want to do this if you wish to run a stand-alone realm on another machine, for example.

 ```sh
 $ docker run -v ./etc:/mangos/etc -v ./data:/mangos/bin/data -p 8085:8085 ghcr.io/bradf-99/mangos-docker:latest